FabianGosebrink/ASPNETCore-Angular-SignalR-Typescript/README.md

 ## Code
-#### Warning: I am working with Angular 2 in RC state, ASP.NET Core and SignalR - but it works.
+#### Warning: I am working with Angular 2 in RC state, ASP.NET Core and SignalR (which is also not released yet) - but it works.
 Enjoy :-)

 Just clone this repo and run